stmar89/AlgEt/doc/ListOfCommandsAlgEtQ.md

  A procedure that replaces the stored $\mathbb{Z}$-basis with an LLL-reduced one.
 ## Two-generating set
 <pre><b> TwoGeneratingSet</b>(I::AlgEtQIdl)</pre>
- A procedure that given an invertible fractional ideal $I$, stores in the attibute `Generators` of $I$ one or two non-zerodivisors in $I$ generating $I$.
+ A procedure that given an invertible fractional ideal $I$, stores in the attribute `Generators` of $I$ one or two non-zerodivisors in $I$ generating $I$.
 The elements are chosen by a non-deterministic process.
 ## Chinese remainder theorem
  Let $I$ and $J$ be integral fractional ideals over the same order $S$ in an étale algebra.
  Assume that $I$ and $J$ are coprime, that is, $I+J=S$.